RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
 3.0.0.4.374.33 Beta 4 (xx-xxxx-2013):
+   - NEW: Option to control 802.11 extensions that deal with regulations.
+On the Wireless Professional page you can now enable 802.11d and 802.11h support.
    - FIXED: Restarting the wireless service would break stealth mode.
+   - FIXED: The new thumbnail cache code Asus added in build 720's minidlna will prevent scanning from completing on very large collections.
+Reverted that code for now.

 3.0.0.4.374.33 Beta 3 (21-Sept-2013):